Umpiring within Australia

 Developing Capability and Capacity to Maintain Compliance with the Rules of the Sport

-Trained umpires will conduct coaching sessions to develop knowledge and understanding of the rules of the sport.
-They will also monitor and manage the application of the rules of the sport during club events.
+Accredited PA umpires conduct practice sessions to develop players' knowledge and understanding of the rules of the sport.
+They also monitor and manage the application of the rules of the sport during club events.

-Courses are available to develop umpires at the club level, at the state level and at the national level.
+Courses are available to develop umpires at the club, state and national levels.
 Follow the link for information about our Umpire Pathways and their development programs.

-To ensure consistency of standards applied to umpiring in the sport of petanque, PFA is developing a pathway for the devel
+To ensure consistency of standards applied to umpiring in the sport of petanque, PA is developing a pathway for the development of umpires.

-To support these umpires the PFA Director of Umpiring has developed a series of workshops and examinations for Levels 1-3.
-Applicants must be physically fit and possess good eyesight as a prerequisite before applying to sit for a Club, State, National, Confederation & International umpire examination.
+The PA Umpires Commission has developed a series of workshops and examinations for Levels 1-3.
+Umpire examination applicants must be physically fit and have good eyesight as prerequisites for sitting a Club, State, National, Confederation & International umpire examination.

 Development and accreditation for Level 4 and 5 are managed by FIPJP.

-For opportunities to qualify as a PFA Umpire, contact your club, State Director of Umpiring or the National Director of Umpiring.
+For opportunities to qualify as a PA Umpire, contact your club, State Director of Umpiring or the Umpires Commission.

 Level 1 - Club Umpire

-Any Senior Licensed player can apply to become a club umpire providing he/she is a financial club member, by forwarding a written application to their respective State Director.
+Any senior, financial, PA licensed player can apply to become a Level 1 (Club) Umpire by forwarding a written application to their respective State Director of Umpiring.

 Level 2 - State Umpire

-After completing 1 full year as an active Probationary Level 1 (Club) umpire, the umpire may apply to sit for a Level 2 (State Umpire) examination to be conducted by the State Director.
+After completing 1 full year as an active Level 1 (Club) Umpire, an umpire may apply to sit the Level 2 (State) Umpire examination, which will be conducted by the State Director of Umpiring.

 Level 3 - National Umpire

-Upon recommendation from his/her State Director and after completing 1 year as an active Probationary Level 2 (State) Umpire, an umpire can apply to sit the exam for Level 3 (National).
+Upon recommendation from a State Director of Umpiring and after completing 1 year as an active Level 2 (State) Umpire, an umpire can apply to sit the Level 3 (National) Umpire examination, which will be conducted by the Umpires Commission.